advanced Design Education

 Our educational platform is to launch a new wave of multidisciplinary design thinkers across professions.
 Our courses are moderated by influential leaders who believe that it is time to engage Design Thinking to solve global challenges and advance designs that will benefit humanity and the environment.

-The Institute hosts a selected range of educational initiatives, most notably a two-semester course in Advanced Design Studies for Sustainability.
+The Institute hosts a selected range of educational initiatives, most notably a one year course in Advanced Design Studies for Sustainability.
 This course offers highly immersive, co-creative and inter-disciplinary design studies to postgraduates of various disciplines.
 We will launch the Institute’s first annual class of 25 postgraduate students who will spend the coming year together working intensively with some of the world’s leading experts in sustainability and ecology, design, product and service development, and technology.

 Intense interaction with these experts from around the world will allow our students to collaborate as part of an immersive learning experience with the shared ambition of shaping comprehensive design-based solutions.
 The course is set to start in October 2020 in Budapest.

 EDUCATION FOR THE SHIFT IN PARADIGM

 The current shift in paradigm is from the industrial production model to circular and transformation economy that demands new, sustainable ways of design and value generation.